jkphl/micrometa/doc/index.md

 #### Item object model

-The parser returns an **item object model** which is a special item list featuring a convenience method for link type items (only useful if you enable the [Link Types](https://developer.mozilla.org/en-US/docs/Web/HTML/Link_types) parser):
+The top-level result returned by the parser is an **item object model** which is a special item list featuring a convenience method for link type items (only useful if you enable the [Link Types](https://developer.mozilla.org/en-US/docs/Web/HTML/Link_types) parser):

 ```php
  use Jkphl\Micrometa\Ports\Parser;